2025–26 Indiana Hoosiers men's basketball team: Coaching changes

 On March 18, 2025, Indiana University announced Darian DeVries as its 31st head coach of the men's basketball program.
 Devries is originally from Aplington, Iowa.
 He played collegiately at Northern Iowa before becoming an assistant coach for 17 years at Creighton; he then became the head coach at Drake and most recently West Virginia.
 As a head coach, his incoming record was 169–68 (.713).

 The first addition to Devries' staff came on March 31, 2025.
-It was announced that Assistant Coach Drew Adams, a former assistant coach/recruiting coordinator for the Cincinnati Bearcats (a stint he held for two years) would be coming back to Indiana.
+It was announced that Assistant Coach Drew Adams, a former assistant coach/recruiting coordinator for the Cincinnati Bearcats (a job he held for two years) would be coming back to Indiana.
 He is a native of Bloomington, Indiana, and graduated from Bloomington South in 2004.
 He was then recruited to Iowa to play under Steve Alford, a former Hoosier legend.
 Adams spent two years on Tom Crean's staff at Indiana, first as Coordinator of Basketball Systems in 2009–10 before being promoted to Director of Operations for the 2010–11 season.
 He has also coached on the AAU level for the Indiana Elite program.

 The second addition to the coaching staff was officially announced on April 3, 2025.
-Assistant Coach Nick Norton followed Coach Devries from West Virginia, where he served as an assistant coach & director of player development.
+Assistant Coach Nick Norton followed Coach Devries from West Virginia, where he served as an assistant coach and director of player development.
 Per Coach Devries, "We are excited to have Nick join our staff.
 He brings tremendous knowledge and feel for what we want our program to be about.
 He is terrific with the players on the floor and brings incredible energy every day to the practice floor."
 Norton began his collegiate career at UAB, but finished at Drake playing for DeVries.
-In 2019, he signed with the South Bay Lakers of the NBA G League but had a very short season/career due to injuries.
+In 2019, he signed with the South Bay Lakers of the NBA G League, but had a very short season/career due to injuries.
 Norton returned to Drake during the 2021–22 season, but this time as an assistant director of operations.
 He then was promoted to director of operations prior to the 2022–23 season.
 He was promoted again to assistant coach/director of player development for the 2023–24 campaign.